What Causes The Smell After Rain? (Petrichor Facts)

 For bacteria

-One of the more pleasant rain smells caused by bacteria.
+One of the more pleasant rain smells is caused by bacteria.
 A type of bacteria called actinomycetes grows in soil when conditions are wet.
 When the soil dries, this bacteria produces spores.
 The wetness and force of rain kick these tiny spores into the air.

 Patrica is the compound that gives the soil the smell.
 It contains a chemical released by soil bacteria called Gozman or Earth Smell.
 Gozman is intense alcohol.
 Certain soil bacteria release Gozman when they die or are dormant, especially in hot, dry conditions.
 When the rain finally comes along, it disperses the chemical into the air as a fine mist.

-So a lot of what you detect when you smell rain are compounds that living things have produced to get through dry spells.
+So many of what you detect when you smell rain are compounds that living things have produced to get through dry spells.
 It would explain why the smell is powerful if it hasn’t rained in a while.
-So we breathe them in and sense that distinctive, earthy scent so often associated with everything from a drizzle to a storm.
+So we breathe them in and sense that distinctive, earthy scent associated with everything from a drizzle to a storm.
 It is because the spores are released when the soil dries out.
 The scent is strongest after rain that breaks a dry spell.
 This bacteria is extremely common, and people worldwide will recognize the aroma.

 For soil chemical

 Over time, these oils build upon soil and rocks.
 When rain falls, it picks them up into the air and causes them to release fragrant, volatile compounds that, to us, smell like fresh vegetables and are altogether pleasant.
-But that’s only one component of rain smell.
+But that’s only one component of the rain smell.

 Why does rain smell so good?